American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com began coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Thursday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report released on Saturday morning.
+The firm issued a hold rating on the stock.

-A number of large investors have recently bought and sold shares of AMS.
-CI Private Wealth LLC purchased a new position in American Shared Hospital Services in the fourth quarter worth $470,000.
-Dimensional Fund Advisors LP grew its holdings in American Shared Hospital Services by 3.9% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after purchasing an additional 5,899 shares during the last quarter.
-Renaissance Technologies LLC grew its holdings in American Shared Hospital Services by 34.6% in the fourth quarter.
-Renaissance Technologies LLC now owns 26,000 shares of the company’s stock worth $76,000 after purchasing an additional 6,679 shares during the last quarter.
-Finally, Canton Hathaway LLC grew its holdings in American Shared Hospital Services by 100.0% in the fourth quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock worth $59,000 after purchasing an additional 10,000 shares during the last quarter.
-Institutional investors own 13.25% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the company.
+Renaissance Technologies LLC lifted its stake in American Shared Hospital Services by 26.3% in the third quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after acquiring an additional 4,021 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its stake in American Shared Hospital Services by 3.9% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after acquiring an additional 5,899 shares during the last quarter.
+Canton Hathaway LLC lifted its stake in American Shared Hospital Services by 100.0% in the fourth quarter.
+Canton Hathaway LLC now owns 20,000 shares of the company’s stock worth $59,000 after acquiring an additional 10,000 shares during the last quarter.
+Finally, CI Private Wealth LLC purchased a new position in American Shared Hospital Services in the fourth quarter worth approximately $470,000.
+Hedge funds and other institutional investors own 13.25% of the company’s stock.

 American Shared Hospital Services Company Profile